 Has someone that’s been arrested and you don’t know how to find out what jail they’re in?

 To see who is in jail at Henry County Jail you have to go to their website and perform an inmate lookup.

 The Henry County Jail Inmate Locator is a list of people who are in jail, which includes status, bail amount, and times you can visit.
 Also, you can get info about anyone who has been arrested or released within the last 24 hours.
 Jail inmates are listed alphabetically by last name.
 You can get their arrest information more quickly if you enter their first and last name, date of birth, or arrest number.

 If the inmate you are looking for might be at another jail you should look here: Virginia County Jails

 A mugshot, also known as a jail booking photo, is a photograph taken by the police when you are booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail booking number will appear on the mugshot, and they are kept on file.

 Mugshots of inmates can be viewed on the Henry County Jail website, or you can view them at the Henry County Jail.
 When you search for mugshots on the website you need to enter the name, and an arrest date, if you know it.

 How To Get Your Mugshot Removed